 Pro Tip: If the dust collector gets packed with soda abrasive, the blasting cabinet fails, it’s that simple.

-Media Blast offers three duty cycle soda cabinet models: the Blizzard Soda Blast Cabinet, the N-200 Soda and the Pro Soda.
+Media Blast offers three duty cycle soda cabinet models: the Blizzard Soda Blast Cabinet, the N-200 Soda and the Cobra Stage I Soda.
 Each is matched to a specific usage – recreational to industrial.
 Each model provides users an environmentally friendly clean part with its original finish intact, free from trace oil residue.
 If you think soda blasting is right for your application, Media Blast can supply you with the best soda blaster with superior visibility that keeps soda out of the dust collector to ensure your needs are met with minimal machine maintenance.